A rejection is nothing more than a necessary step in the pursuit of success.

 How many of these symptoms are prevalent in your life?

-How to Overcome Your Fear of Rejection
+Just Two-Steps for Overcoming Your Fear of Rejection

 Step 1: Identify What You Want